 Best cabin to elevate your cruising experience: a suite

 Cruise ship suites are different than suites at standard hotels.
 On land, a suite usually just guarantees more space.
-Sometimes, they can come with access to a concierge lounge.
+Sometimes, they can also come with access to a concierge lounge.

 Not only are cruise ship suites larger than other cabins, but they include a lot of amenities that help to justify the cost.
 Depending on what ship and cruise line you book with, booking a suite might include a butler, access to a special restaurant or lounge, concierge services, priority boarding, and more.

-The best suites are going to be found on ship's that have a "ship within a ship" concept, such as Norwegian Cruise Line's "The Haven," MSC Cruises' "Yacht Club," and Celebrity Cruises' "The Retreat."
+The best suites are going to be found on ships that have a "ship within a ship" concept, such as Norwegian Cruise Line's "The Haven," MSC Cruises' "Yacht Club," and Celebrity Cruises' "The Retreat."

 With these, you will gain access to exclusive enclaves available just for suite guests.
 They're a great way to escape the normal crowds that are found on cruise ships.
-Thanks to the private sun deck, you will not have to worry about beating chair hogs on the pool deck.
+Thanks to the private sun deck, you won't have to worry about beating chair hogs on the pool deck.
 Plus, dinner will feel more intimate, as you will not have to eat in the ship's main dining room.

 Read more: 7 best suites on big-ship cruises